Set-decomposition of normal rectifiable G-chains via an abstract decomposition principle: Introduction

 On the contrary, for $1\le k\le n-1$, the decomposition in set-indecomposable subchains is in general not unique even up to rearrangements.
 For instance, set $n=2$ and $G=\Z$ and consider the polyhedral $1$-chains with multiplicity 1, $A^h$ and $A^v$, where \begin{enumerate}[$*$] \item $A^h$ is supported by the horizontal segment $[-1,1]\t\{0\}$ and is oriented by $e_1$, \item $A^v$ is supported by the vertical segment $\{0\}\t[-1,1]$ and is oriented by $e_2$. \end{enumerate} Setting,

 we see that $(A^h,A^v,0,\dots)$ and $(A^+,A^-,0,\dots)$ are two distinct set-decompositions of $A$ in set-indecomposable subchains.

 (d) For a decomposition process to result in an \emph{at most countable number} of indecomposable parts, we need some principle which prevents big pieces from crumbling into dust.
+In the abstract decomposition Lemma~\ref{lem_decomp}, this principle is provided by assumption (H2) which is a \emph{superlinear} estimate of a ``weak norm'' by a ``strong norm''.
 In~\cite{Federer,ACMM} this role is played by some isoperimetric inequalities which give a \emph{superlinear} estimate of the mass of an object by the mass of its boundary.
 Here we use Lemma~\ref{lem_isopineq} which is of the same nature.
 Indeed, with Step~1 of the proof of Theorem~\ref{thm_decomp}, we have that if $A$ is normal and rectifiable there exists an increasing and strictly subadditive cost function $h\in C(\R_+,\R_+)$ with $h'(0^+)=\oo$ such that $\M_h(A)<\oo$ (see Definition~\ref{def_hmass} for the definition of $\M_h$).
 The isoperimetric inequality of Lemma~\ref{lem_isopineq} (which extends Almgren's isoperimetric inequality~\cite{Almgren}, see Remark~\ref{rem_isoper}) then provides a nondecreasing function $\eta:\R_+\to\R_+$ such that $\eta(m)\to0$ as $m\dw0$ and for every $k$-chain $A'$ \be \F(A')\le \eta(\M(A'))\,(\M_h(A')+\N(A')). \ee

-(e) Unlike the references mentioned above our proof of Theorem~\ref{thm_decomp} does not use any compactness theorem of the form: \be \text{``for $\Lambda\ge0$, the set $\{A\in \NN_k^G(\R^n): \supp A\sub \ov B_\Lambda,\ \N(A)\le \Lambda\}$ is compact in $\F$-norm.''} \ee This statement is true if and only if $G$ is boundedly compact in which case it is a classical consequence of the deformation theorem.
+(e) Unlike the references mentioned above, our proof of Theorem~\ref{thm_decomp} does not use any compactness theorem of the form: \be \text{``for $\Lambda\ge0$, the set $\{A\in \NN_k^G(\R^n): \supp A\sub \ov B_\Lambda,\ \N(A)\le \Lambda\}$ is compact in $\F$-norm.''} \ee This statement is true if and only if $G$ is boundedly compact in which case it is a classical consequence of the deformation theorem.
 We use here instead the convergence in strong norm of monotone sequences.
+More precisely we use the following simple fact: if $A$ has finite mass (resp. finite $h$-mass) and $A_j=A\restr S_j$ with $S_j$ a nonincreasing sequence of Borel subsets of $\R^n$ we have by the monotone convergence theorem, $A_j\to A\restr \cap S_j$ in mass (resp. in $h$-mass).

 (f) Some generalizations of the results of~\cite{Federer,ACMM} exist in the context of real currents in metric spaces of~\cite{AK2000}.
 Namely,~\cite[Theorem~2.14]{BPR2020} generalizes the decomposition of sets with finite perimeter in a (doubling) metric measure space and~\cite[Theorem~3.2]{BdNP2022} generalizes the decomposition of integral currents in metric spaces.
 This suggests that a version of Theorem~\ref{thm_decomp} should hold true within the theory of $G$-currents in metric spaces developed in~\cite{HdP2012}.